 What is Granite?

-Granite forms when bits of quartz and feldspar are shot out of volcanoes, so it's one kind of igneous rock.
+January 2017 - Granite forms when bits of quartz and feldspar shoot out of volcanoes, so it's one kind of igneous rock.
 The word "granite" comes from the Latin word "granum", a grain, because granite is made of lots of smaller bits of quartz and feldspar stuck together (think of our word "granary", a place where you store grain).
 Granite comes in different colors, usually pink to gray or sometimes black.

 Granite's a very hard stone.
-It's hard because it formed as hot liquid stone, and so the molecules inside it are all jumbled up any which way, instead of lying in layers as in sedimentary rocks like limestone or slate.
+It's hard because it formed as hot liquid stone, and so the molecules inside it are all jumbled up any which way, instead of lying in layers the way they do in sedimentary rocks like limestone or slate.

-Because granite is so hard, people sometimes use it for building stone or statues if you want them to last a long time.
+Because granite is so hard, artists and architects sometimes use it for building stone or statues if you want them to last a long time.
 But granite is so hard that it's also hard to cut into blocks or statues.
+To cut granite, stone-cutters poured sand into a groove and rubbed the sand in with a copper saw - this pushed the sand into the cut and made the cut deeper, like sandpaper.
 In ancient Egypt, sculptors used granite to carve statues of pharaohs.
 People today often use granite for kitchen countertops, too.

 Cool stuff we've been enjoying: Looking for birthday gifts?
 Check out these new Chromebooks - all the computer you need for only $229.00!.
 Then study in peace with these Beats wireless headphones - for the exact same price!
 When you're done, show off your presentation or watch a movie with this excellent smartphone projector for only $39.99!